Simon-K-Schaefer/ManifoldX/README.md

 ## Troubleshooting and additional information

 * The FoldX license is not perpetual and requires annual redownloads of FoldX with a refreshed license.
-  The license runs out every year at 31th of December.
+  The license runs out every year at 31st of December.

 * The pipeline works with FoldX5.0 and FoldX5.1 which produces different output energies (different forcefields).

 * The Pipeline produces intermediary structures as output.
 This requires large amount of disk space.
-It is therefore reccomended to export output summary files and delete intermediary structures.
+It is therefore recomended to export output summary files and delete intermediary structures.

 * Chain names can be different between PDB files and fasta files for the same NCBI PDB entry.